andrevasquez/feudal-japan/README.md

   - Power rest in the aristocracy and nobility
   - and in the clergy
 - http://www.ducksters.com/history/middle_ages_timeline.php
- - King John of England signs Magna Carta (forced to)
+ - King John of England signs Magna Carta (forced to) 1215 AD
  - Gave people rights
  - Aided in keeping population from rioting (until Peasants Revolt)
  - King was not above law